 (113 sts)

-Sc into the first 4 sts, dc5tog into next stitch, sc in next 3 sts; repeat from * to * across.
+Sc into the first 4 sts, dc5tog into next stitch, sc into next 3 sts; repeat from * to * across.
 End with 1 sc in the top of the turning ch.

 Change to a new color.
 Ch 3, turn.
 Dc across to the end (skip the turning chain).
 Ch 1, turn.